junecastillote/EXOMailboxAudit/README.md

 ## Overview

-This PowerShell module is used to enable the mailbox audit log for all `UserMailbox`, `SharedMailbox`, `RoomMailbox`, and `DiscoveryMailbox` types in Exchange Online.
-It can also send an optional report by email.
+This PowerShell module is used to enable (or disable) the default mailbox audit log set for Exchange Online mailboxes including Group Mailbox.